HarikalarKutusu/cv-tbox-split-maker/README.md

 - **algorithm_xxx.py** : Different splitting algorithms to execute (see below)

+NOTE: While running algorithmns, we drop any voices that we know that they have deleted their recordings.
+We keep the data under the `<repo_root>/data` directory.
+We will be analyzing the complete data and extend this list.
+Deleted users' recordings do not exsist in later CV releases - after their deletion request, but we should also honor their wishes in the previous versions.

 ### Discontinued script (the results can already be seen in the Dataset Analyzer)

 - **tbox_diversity_table.py** : The script will scan all experiments, versions, and languages under experiments directory and builds results/$diversity_data.tsv file containing everything.
 You can then take it and analyze further or use the Excel file provided.